 Strengths — what we do well:

 If you've never used canadatest before, the most honest thing I can suggest is this: take the free 10-question practice test right now.
 It's 5 minutes.
-If the experience feels good and you want more, the $6.99 7-day pass is cheaper than a Double-Double per day.
+If the experience feels good and you want more, the 7-day pass is $9.99 — one payment, no subscription, refunded in full if you take the test and don't pass.
 If it doesn't feel good, you've lost nothing and you can go pick one of the other options on this list.

 IRCC's Own Free Sample Test